Anphs/spotify-sentiment-analysis/README.md

 ## Overview

-This project aims to develop a Natural Language Processing (NLP) classifier to determine trends by analyzing a user's Spotify playlist.
-By leveraging APIs such as Spotify and Genius, the classifier retrieves song titles, artists, and lyrics to perform sentiment analysis and classify moods of the songs.
-The goal is to categorize the mood of each song in a playlist and provide insights into the overall mood trends in the playlist.
+This project aims to develop a Natural Language Processing (NLP) classifier to determine trends by analyzing a user's current playing song on Spotify.
+By leveraging APIs such as Spotify and Genius, the classifier retrieves song titles, artists, and lyrics to perform sentiment analysis and classify the overall "vibe" of the songs.

 ### Features